 #3.
 Location-Relevant Content

+You might not need to create long-form assets for every keyword you target, however, the content you publish must be relevant to the local audience.
 Content is what helps pages rank in Google, after all.
-Granted, you might not need to create long-form assets for every keyword you target, however, the content you publish must be relevant to the local audience.

 For example, someone not located in Chicago can run the target keyword “storage facilities in chicago” and receive a list of must-use keywords for their content – including specific Chicago-based locations (that we highlighted below).